KxSystems/docs-v1/docs/dashboards/maps.md

 ![Screenshot](img/customhtmllight.jpg)

-<aside class="warning">*Custom Point* will only be enabled once a View State Parameter is assigned.
+<aside class="admonition caution">*Custom Point* will only be enabled once a View State Parameter is assigned.
 To right click on the map in the absence of an assigned View State Parameter will not add a custom point to the map </aside>

 ## Statistical Overlay